Welcome to today's edition of the Rush 24-7 podcast.

 And so he's able to say and do what he wants as long as the money rolls in.

-It's it's exactly what they say about us, that we only donate to charity to cover up the bigotry and the hatred that we really feel.
+It's exactly what they say about us, that we only donate to charity to cover up the bigotry and the hatred that we really feel.

 That's what they say about it.